jeff4444/Vivado_on_mac/README.md

 ## Step 4: Download Diligent Adept Runtime

-When you plug in your Basys3 board (this is what I used, maybe other FPGA boards may need another work around, or not), it doesn't pop up in the Hardware Manager
+When you plug in your Basys3 board (this is what I used, maybe other FPGA boards may need another work arounds, or not), it doesn't pop up in the Hardware Manager
 ![No Connected Hardware](/assets/no_hardware_target.png)
 To resolve this, you need to download the [Diligent Adept Runtime](https://digilent.com/reference/software/adept/start?redirect=1#software_downloads)